 STEP 4: Transparency by Posting Test Results

 We post the results of each product’s testing on our website and link it to the QR code on each package.
-On our website, just scroll down this page and click on the product you are interested in to access the relevant results.
+Or, just scroll down this page to the tab section and click on the product you are interested in to access its tests.

 Just Fruit Bars